Blosc/JBlosc/Benchmarks.md

-A simple benchmark has been created using  https://github.com/ning/jvm-compressor-benchmark.
+Some benchmarks have been created using  https://github.com/ning/jvm-compressor-benchmark.

+Here is a comparison using Silesia Corpus with the best codecs in Jblosc versus some of the best compressors available for Java:

 Compression: